simonmichael/hledger/MANUAL.markdown

     hledger reg checking                  # checking transactions
-    hledger reg desc:shop                 # transactions with shop in the description hledger histogram                     # transactions per day, or other interval hledger add                           # add some new transactions to the ledger file hledger vty                           # curses ui, if installed with -fvty hledger web                           # web ui, if installed with -fweb or -fweb610 hledger chart                         # make a balance chart, if installed with -fchart
+    hledger reg desc:shop                 # transactions with shop in the description hledger histogram                     # transactions per day, or other interval hledger add                           # add some new transactions to the journal file hledger vty                           # curses ui, if installed with -fvty hledger web                           # web ui, if installed with -fweb or -fweb610 hledger chart                         # make a balance chart, if installed with -fchart